MatthijsvdWielen/firely-docs-simplifier/getting_started/simplifierProjects.rst

 Workflow
 --------
 Here you can select one of the custom workflows of your organization to use it in your project.
-The workflows are configured and mapped to the FHIR workflow add the organizational level.
+The workflows are configured and mapped to the FHIR workflow at the organizational level.

 Metadata Expressions
 --------------------